DETAILED ACTION

 Double Patenting

-Claims 1 and 3 – 7 are rejected on the ground of nonstatutory double patenting as being unpatentable over claim 1 - 9 of U.S. Patent No. 11,876,360 in view of Flessas (U.S. Patent Number 4,802,792).
-Although the claims at issue are not identical, they are not patentably distinct form each other because each of the limitations of claims 1 and 3 – 7 of the instant application are made obvious by claims 1 – 9 of ‘360 in view of Flessas.
+Claims 1 and 3 – 10 are rejected on the ground of nonstatutory double patenting as being unpatentable over claims 1 - 9 of U.S. Patent No. 11,876,360 in view of Vrame (U.S. Patent Application Publication Number 2020/0287366).

 Claim Rejections - 35 USC § 103

-Claim(s) 1 and 3 - 7 are rejected under 35 U.S.C.
-103 as being unpatentable over Vrame (U.S. Patent Application Publication Number 2020/0287366) in view of Flessas (U.S. Patent Number 4,802,792).
+Claim(s) 4 and 5 are rejected under 35 U.S.C.
+103 as being unpatentable over Vrame as applied to claim 3 above, and further in view of Vrame ‘091 (U.S. Patent Application Publication Number 2008/0238091).

-As to claim 5, Vrame further teaches providing an adhesive for adhering said male and female thread formations to each other (paragraph 23).
+As to claim 5, Vrame teaches providing an adhesive for adhering said male and female thread formations to each other (paragraph 23).

 Response to Arguments